jobartucz/wordle-server/README.md

-    getmyids takes only a 'nickname' argument and returns a list of all userids that have this nickname getmywords takes only a 'userid' and returns the list of wordids, number of guesses, and whether they have been solved stats takes a 'userid' and returns your average number of guesses for words you have completed
+    getmyids takes only a 'nickname' argument and returns a list of all userids that have this nickname getmywords takes only a 'userid' and returns the list of wordids, number of guesses, and whether they have been solved stats takes a 'userid' and returns your average number of guesses for words you have completed allstats returns all users' nicknames, wordids, # of guesses and whether word was found allwords returns a list of all possible words